juansesu3/AI-admin/README.md

 ## MongoDB

-I am using MongoDB to store the data of my api, so I invite you to log in to MongoDB and create your database this will give you a URI that you can configure in your .env file and store it in the following variable `MONGODB_URI` as a string this will give you access to your cluster
+I am using MongoDB to store the data of my api, so I invite you to log in to MongoDB and create your database this will give you a URI that you can configure in your .env file and store it in the following variable `MONGODB_URI` as a string this will give you access to your cluster.

 Here is the documentation: [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/)